hyosung11/Launch-School/Courses/journal.md

 09:51 Followed along with substringTest problem from video 3.

 11:32 Actually helpful to review the PEDAC materials from Lesson 4.

+15:50 The PEDAC problem is hard for me.
+Go back to basics?

+16:40 Not sure what to do right now?
+I'm thinking of doing the Small Problems again from the begining.
+I think this would be my fourth time.

+20:39 Just keep practicing.
+It will come.